Distributed Associative Memory Network with Memory Refreshing Loss: Acknowledgment

 \section{Acknowledgment}

-This work was partly supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. 2021R1A2C3011169) (50\%).
+This work was partly conducted by Center for Applied Research in Artificial Intelligence(CARAI) grant funded by Defense Acquisition Program Administration(DAPA) and Agency for Defense Development(ADD) (UD190031RD) (50\%).
 It was also supported by Electronics and Telecommunications Research Institute(ETRI) grant funded by the Korean government.
 [21ZS1100, Core Technology Research for Self-Improving Integrated Artificial Intelligence System](50\%).